 Am I A Good Candidate for a Septoplasty?

 Septoplasty surgery is a good solution for achieving a better life quality affected by the negative effects of a deviated septum.

 If you are experiencing breathing troubles, consistent snoring, chronic nosebleeds, and sleep apnea symptoms you may be a good candidate for septoplasty surgery.

 Smoking has negative effects on recovery, so you will have to stop smoking at least 2 weeks before the procedure and even more after the surgery.
-Cigarette smoke can cause a longer healing period, wound infections, and painful nasal irritation.
+Furthermore, cigarette smoke can cause a longer healing period, wound infections, and painful nasal irritation.

 It is considered safe to undergo septoplasty surgery at the age of 17.
-Exceptions are made for younger patients with severe nasal obstructions.
+However, exceptions are made for younger patients with severe nasal obstructions.

 In consultation with your doctor, you should temporarily stop taking medications that prevent blood clotting.

 The Benefits Of Septoplasty Surgery

 - Improved smell and taste sense